 His wife and eldest son usually sat together, his eldest absentmindedly sucking his thumb and running a car up and down the patterned seats, while his youngest gawped at the other travellers from his pushchair.
-He usually sat by his youngest son, or if the carriage was more crowded stood by his chair to shield him from the obtrusive tendencies of the metropolitan crowd.
+He often sat by his youngest son, or if the carriage was more crowded stood by his chair to shield him from the obtrusive tendencies of the metropolitan crowd.
 He delighted in driving the pushchairs directly towards the assisted seating area, deliberately dislodging anyone who had the temerity to sit there.

 At Surrey Quays they disembarked, and he carried his youngest son, still in his pushchair, up the short flight of stairs to street level.
 His wife followed with their eldest son and his scooter.
 From there, it was a short walk to the cinema complex on the nearby retail park.
 Once they arrived they bought their tickets, ushered their bipedal eldest son into the screen and sat in the front row.
 It meant for an uncomfortable viewing experience, being bombarded by the hyperreal animated images and the Dolby THX audio system demonstrated at unnecessarily high volume, but it was a routine they slipped into as easily as the wheels on a set of rails.
 He handed his children the lunch he had made for them before they left home, and sat back to watch the film.

 He had suggested going to watch Inside Out to his wife that morning.
 He wanted to see how Disney Pixar had managed to distil and compress the complex and multifaceted interdisciplinary debates about nascent selfhood and the mechanics of memory - the so-called ‘hard question’ which continued to cause conjecture between contemporary philosophers and neuroscience practitioners - into an animated child’s movie.